 As I sat in Christ Church last Tuesday, along with the 100 or so students who make up our 8th and 9th grade, I could not help but wonder if Rectory parents knew what takes place, twice a month, in this wonderful space.
 Rectory schedules a monthly chapel service for our younger students (Grades 4-7), and our older students (Grades 8-9) as well.
 We went to this split-chapel system because we wanted our younger students to have the opportunity to perform in front of their peers, an experience less frequent when the entire school attended all at once.
 While sitting in a pew alongside a row of students, I was struck by their focused attention, hanging it appeared, on Mr. Bryant's every word.
 "I enjoy listening to his message," noted one student, and he can sing!"
 So without further ado, meet Rectory's chaplain:

 Please click "Read More" to read each article in it's entirety.
 Sign up for news alerts by clicking on the white bell in the yellow box below.

-Check out this edition of the Wolf Den Sports Center to find out what is going on with your favorite Rectory sports team!
+Spring is certainly in the air and the spring athletic season is in full swing!
+Check out this edition of the Wolf Den Sports Center to find out what's been going on with your favorite Rectory sports teams!